California

 Best Beaches for Shelling

 Sitting in the beach chair reading bubblegum fiction pretty much equals a perfect day for me.
-Though take a moment and dig deeper by collecting some shells.
-Or consider visiting a beach known for shelling.
+However, take a moment and dig deeper by collecting some shells, or consider visiting a beach known for shelling.

 Sanibel Island, Florida